ddutta-stack/AI_PersonalAssistant/README.md

 # AI_PersonalAssistant
-This assistant will use voice input for..
+This assistant will use voice input for personal assistant..